-- What policies does PLFSOM have for family and personal leave?
+- What policies does the PLFSOM have for family and personal leave?
 How do I go about asking for such leave?
 Do I begin at the department level?
 Is there an appeals process if my request is turned down? - What programs/assistance does the PLFSOM provide for childcare? - How visible must one be in the department?
 Is it expected that I'll show my face every day?
-Is it acceptable to work at home? - What problems does the university's Employee Assistance Program (EAP) deal with? - What are the university's sexual harassment policies? - If I am involved in a controversy or dispute, where do I go for help?
+Is it acceptable to work at home? - What problems does the university's Employee Assistance Program (EAP) deal with? - What are the university's sexual harassment policies? - If I am involved in a controversy or dispute, where do I go for help? - What should I do if I have unresolved issues with other faculty members or my supervisor?